AmesCornish/buttersink/README.md

   -h, --help            show this help message and exit -n, --dry-run         display what would be transferred, but don't do it -d, --delete          delete any snapshots in <dst> that are not in <src>
+  -e, --estimate        use estimated size instead of measuring diffs with a
+                        local test send
   -q, --quiet           once: don't display progress. twice: only display
                         error messages
   -l LOGFILE, --logfile LOGFILE